-- No exact chiral symmetry is needed: the standard Wilson Dirac operator is good enough. - K theory is used to show equality to the continuum Dirac index. - Wider application than the overlap Dirac operator to the systems with nontrivial boundaries in any dimensions.
+- Chiral symmetry is NOT necessary: the standard Wilson Dirac operator is good enough. - K theory is used to show the equality to the continuum Dirac index. - Wider application than the overlap Dirac operator to the systems with nontrivial boundaries and/or mod-two version of the index.